 As an aside, it is interesting to me how some hornists who never were 8D players hate 8Ds almost as much as some hate the mellophone.
 I do honestly like pretty much every kind of horn as a listener.
 Each has a unique place and flavor, and I have no problem with mixed sections either really, it all works out with good players if it is all in tune.
 But, in terms of a sound that is actually coming out of my bell there are facts that I can’t avoid, and I realize clearly that I am really imprinted on that classic 8D color, especially when it comes to big, full volume playing.

 I should note that I am not personally a fan of the “tubby” school of 8D playing with overly big mouthpieces, although I was once inside that approach too, being so far into it to even play on a Giardinelli C-1 for a time, the quintessential “big” mouthpiece for the big horn.
 I have mostly used average to somewhat small mouthpieces, I do want a bit of color (edge) to come in and I expect a bit easier playing qualities.

 Also, I am very comfortable teaching and working with people who have different tonal ideals.
 I believe that I know what a good tone is in relation to any style.

 At some point I will have to cut back a few horns.
-While I like Geyer style horns a lot and I think that the sound they produce is more commercially viable in our current horn jobs market, if I were told at this point in time that I could only own one horn I would be sorely tempted to make that on horn a vintage 8D.
-It is my mother tongue, I am a native speaker, it is a sound I am on some base level bonded to.
+While I like Geyer style horns a lot and I think that the sound they produce is more commercially viable in our current horn jobs market, if I were told at this point in time that I could only own one horn I would likely make that one horn a big one, my Paxman 25AND, it has much of the sound and feel of the classic 8D, with better overall playing qualities.
+That sound though is my mother tongue, I am a native speaker, it is a sound I am on some base level bonded to.